How Toyota uses automation and industrial robots to improve processes

 Of course, many of the automatic technologies Toyota uses are related to automobiles.
 The Toyota Motor Manufacturing plant brings together automatic guided tuggers and automatic guided carts to extend their lean manufacturing ideal.
 This efficient sub-assembly production system allows the automatic vehicles to be directed by a traffic control system that monitors the location of all of the vehicles in real time.
 Once products are delivered to a drop-off location, the parts feed robot processes in workstations.
 When they are finished, a robot loads a flow rack which is picked up for an AGC to be delivered to the next workstation to be installed into the body of a vehicle.

 The Toyota Automated Guided Container Transport System automates transport work in storage yards and leverages the software technology to help optimize loading operations.
-It helps reduce idle time of cranes and container trailers, which increases productivity.
+It helps reduce idle time of cranes and container trailers, which increases productivity and ROI.

 In 2013, Toyota developed a next-generation advanced driving support system entitled Automated Highway Driving Assist.
 AHDA uses automated driving technologies to support safer highway driving by linking cooperative-adaptive cruise control with lane trace control.

 Robots.com works with companies like Toyota to provide the most efficient industrial robots for the best automation lines.
-If you are interested in buying an industrial robot, we carry a large variety including FANUC, KUKA, Motoman, Universal Robots, and ABB.
-Contact us today online or at 740-251-4312.
+If you are interested in buying an industrial robot, we carry a large variety including Fanuc, KUKA, Motoman, and ABB.
+Contact us today or at 877−762−6881.

 You might be also interested in: